 Designer: Joachim Hauser, Crescent Hydropolis Resorts

-The Hydropolis Undersea Resort, especially designed keeping in mind
+The Hydropolis Undersea Resort, specially designed keeping in mind

-that we’re around 60% water endeavors to deliver the serene beauty of the ocean in its true colors.
-The one of its kind resort will encompass a whopping 1.1-million-square-foot of area offering shopping mall, ballroom, island villas, restaurant, high-tech cinema and surprisingly, a missile-defense system for your security 60-feet underwater.
+We’re around 60% water endeavors to deliver the ocean’s serene beauty in its true colors.
+The one of its kind resort will encompass a whopping 1.1-million-square-foot area offering a shopping mall, ballroom, island villas, restaurant, high-tech cinema, and surprisingly, a missile-defense system for your security 60-feet underwater.

 Tourists can enjoy their stay in 220 theme suites within the submarine leisure complex.
-It is one of the largest contemporary construction projects in the world, covering an area of 260 hectares, about the size of London’s Hyde Park.
+It is one of the largest contemporary construction projects globally, covering an area of 260 hectares, about the size of London’s Hyde Park.

 3. The Apeiron Hotel

-The ‘Apeiron’ island hotel is a seven star resort with a total floor area of 200,000m.
+The ‘Apeiron’ island hotel is a seven-star resort with a total floor area of 200,000m.
 It is 185-m high and boasts of over 350 luxury apartment suites.
-The hi-tech futuristic hotel screams of luxury and comfort with its own private lagoon, beaches, restaurants, cinemas, retail shopping, art gallery, spas and conference facilities.
-Its out of the world design is magnetic enough to deliver a spell-bounded experience to visitors.
+The hi-tech futuristic hotel screams luxury and comfort with its own private lagoon, beaches, restaurants, cinemas, retail shopping, art gallery, spas, and conference facilities.
+Its out-of-the-world design is magnetic enough to deliver a spell-bounded experience to visitors.